-Configure SPF and DKIM in Postfix on Debian 8
+Configure SPF and DKIM With Postfix on Debian 8

 SPF (Sender Policy Framework) is a system that identifies to mail servers what hosts are allowed to send email for a given domain.
 Setting up SPF helps to prevent your email from being classified as spam.